 You can venture to Aerial Bay Islands from Diglipur.
 These islands include Chatham island, Ross Island, Smith Island and Ox Island.
 Some of these need you to purchase an entry ticket.

 Lastly, the highest point of Andamans i.e. Saddle Peak is also near Diglipur.
 So is the only river of Andamans – Kalpong.

 Reserve one full day for going trekking till Saddle Peak.
 There are two routes to choose from here.
 You can either through the thick forest or from the side of the beach.
 Once you reach the top of the peak, a gorgeous view of Craggy Island and Kalipur Beach is visible clearly.

 How to Reach Diglipur?

-You can board a bus from Port Blair till Diglipur.
+You can board a bus from Port Blair to Diglipur.
 This is a 12-hour journey.
 You can also break your journey at Rangat and then travel from there the next day.
-Lastly, you can travel via the sea route from Port Blair till Aerial Bay Jetty.
+Lastly, you can travel via the sea route from Port Blair to Aerial Bay Jetty.
 This will be an overnight journey.
 Aerial Bay Jetty is around 10 km from Diglipur.
-So, you can take a bus or auto from Aerial Bay till Diglipur.
+So, you can take a bus or auto from Aerial Bay to Diglipur.

 Barren Island is the only active volcano in the whole of India.
 Also, in Southeast Asia.
 Its most recent eruption of lava happened in 2018.
-The islands are rightfully named as Barren Island.
-Reason being the absence of any active flora or fauna around it owing to its active nature.
+The islands are rightfully named Barren Island.
+The reason being the absence of any active flora or fauna around it owing to its active nature.

 Special permission is needed for visiting Barren Island.
 You will be taken near it on a private ferry or a small catamaran.
 If you’re lucky, you can witness molten lava erupting from it.